varlardohaeris/emacs-archives/emacswiki/info+-readme.txt

    - Text between two delimiters that you specify, if the car of option `Info-fontify-custom-delimited' is non-nil.

-   - Any extra highglighting you want in a node, as defined by the value of variable `Info-fontify-extra-function'.
+   - Any extra highlighting you want in a node, as defined by the value of variable `Info-fontify-extra-function'.

    - Be aware that any such highlighting is not 100% foolproof.